Prime isogenous discriminant ideal twins: Preliminaries

 \begin{proof} Let $\delta_{1}$ and $\delta_{2}$ denote the $\mathfrak{p}$-adic valuations of the $\mathfrak{p}$-minimal discriminants of $E_{1}$ and $E_{2}$, respectively.
 By assumption, $E_{1}$ and $E_{2}$ have potentially good reduction at $\mathfrak{p}$ and $\nu_{\mathfrak{p}}(p)=0$.
 From Theorem \ref{DokchitserSquared}, we deduce that $\delta_{1}=\delta_{2}$.
 In addition, \cite[Table 1]{DokchitserDokchitser2015} establishes that, in this case, the Kodaira-N\'{e}ron types of $E_{1}$ and $E_{2}$ are the same. \end{proof}

-Next, we state a result that gives a criterion for elliptic curves to have potentially good reduction. \begin{proposition}[{\cite[Sect.\ VII, Proposition~5.5]{Silverman1994}}] An elliptic curve $E/K_{\fp}$ has potentially good reduction if and only if its $j$-invariant is integral. \end{proposition}
+Next, we state a result that gives a criterion for elliptic curves to have potentially good reduction. \begin{proposition}[{\cite[Sect.\ VII, Proposition~5.5]{Silverman1994}}] An elliptic curve $E$ defined over $K_{\fp}$ has potentially good reduction if and only if its $j$-invariant is integral. \end{proposition}

-This leads us to the following global definition: \begin{definition} Let $E$ be an elliptic curve over a number field $K$.
+Let $E$ be an elliptic curve over a number field $K$.
 We say that $E$ has \textit{everywhere potentially good reduction} if $\nup(j(E))\geq 0$ for each prime $\fp$ of $K$.
-In particular, $j(E) \in \OK$. \end{definition}
+In particular, $j(E) \in \OK$.
+It is useful to recall which Kodaira-N\'eron types occur with potentially good reduction.